 What are the major differences between spongy bone and compact bone?

 What are the roles of osteoblasts, osteocytes, and osteoclasts?

-Thalidomide was a morning sickness drug given to women that caused babies to be born without arm bones.
+Thalidomide was a morning sickness drug given to pregnant people; it caused babies to be born without arm bones.
 If recent studies have shown that thalidomide prevents the formation of new blood vessels, describe the type of bone development inhibited by the drug and what stage of ossification was affected.